MykolaOnyshchuk/LabsDiscreteStructures/README.md

 # LabsDiscreteStructures
-This repository contains laborotory works of discrete structures on Software Engeneering, FICT, KPI
+This repository contains labaratory works of discrete structures on Software Engeneering, FICT, KPI